Screen size: 55 inches

 The Samsung Q70T QLED TV embodies Samsung’s strategy for its low and midrange TVs in 2020: make it cheaper, cut some corners to do so and hope that the savings makes up for lower performance.
 Its lowest cost QLED model, seen in our Samsung Q60T QLED TV review, suffered from this approach.
 The next step up, the Q70T, finds a better balance, though it faces stiff competition from models that are cheaper.

-The most significant change in the 55-inch model we tested is the price: It’s $500 less than 2019’s Q70R (but still more expensive that the TCL 6-Series Roku TV (R635)).
+Our Samsung Q70T QLED TV review makes it clear that this is one of the best Samsung TVs available, even among the sets on our list of the best TVs.
+The most significant change in the 55-inch model we tested is the price: It’s $500 less than 2019’s Q70R – but still more expensive that the TCL 6-Series Roku TV (R635).
 One tradeoff for that price cut is the move to dual LED backlight compared to the full array backlight on last year's Q70R.
 You also get weaker sound.
 But unlike the Q60T, Samsung didn’t downgrade the processor on the Q70T, which helps keep the overall picture quality high.

 Samsung Q70T QLED TV review: Price and availability